De La Salle College, Jersey: History

 De La Salle College takes its name from St. John Baptist de La Salle (1651–1719), who founded the Brothers' Order in the time of Louis XIV.
 Today the Order has establishments in over 80 countries.

 A few Brothers settled in Jersey at the time of the French Revolution and remained on the Island for several years.
 Then, from 1866 to 1896, a school of up to 300 pupils run by the Brothers' flourished in St. Thomas's Parish.
 The Brothers left the Island in 1896, but were invited to return in 1917 to found another school.

 The school was established at Berry House next to St. Thomas's Church in St. Helier and was initially known as St. Aloysius College.
 Within a year the main site of the school was moved to a property known as "The Beeches" on Wellington Hill in the parish of St. Saviour.
 It was at this point that the name De La Salle College was first given to the school.

-Under the direction of Brother Edward, the first and longest-serving Headmaster (33 years), the school grew significantly in numbers.
-On opening day, 1 October 1917, there were just a dozen pupils.
-By the start of the following year the number had increased to 57 and reached 100 by 1921.
-In 1933 enrollment topped the 200 mark and a school holiday was given to mark the occasion.

-The transfer of the school from the French Province in Quimper to the Province of London in 1948 marked a distinct change in the fortunes of the school.
-By 1949 no fewer than 470 pupils were attending the school.
-New buildings were planned and erected in the mid-1950s.
-Many past pupils testify to the tremendous spirit in the school even at times when it lacked buildings and facilities.
-Without this spirit, it is difficult to appreciate how the school could have survived.

-Two significant factors have helped ensure that the school has a bright future well into the next century.
+Two factors have helped ensure that the school has a future into the next century.
 The first was the introduction of the Covenant Scheme.
-Begun in the mid-1960s, it led initially to the opening of the swimming pool and gymnasium and then to a period of rapid expansion.
+Begun in the mid-1960s, it led initially to the opening of the swimming pool and gymnasium and then to a period of expansion.
 The 6th Form Block, Science Building, C.D.T. workshops, Art Rooms and the Computer Room were completed in quick succession.
-Secondly, in 1976, the States of Jersey agreed to provide the school with generous financial assistance in the form of a capitation grant for running costs.
+Secondly, in 1976, the States of Jersey agreed to provide the school with financial assistance in the form of a capitation grant for running costs.

 The 6th Form Block, Science Labs and I.T. facilities, Art Rooms, C.D.T. workshops and Drawing office, a new Infant School, six new classrooms for secondary and a new Junior School were all completed thanks to the help provided through the Covenant Scheme.

-A “new age” began in the late 1990s when negotiations began with the States of Jersey for capital funding and the building of 8 new classrooms and a library and resources area began in January 2003.
+In the late 1990s negotiations began with the States of Jersey for capital funding and the building of 8 new classrooms and a library and resources area began in January 2003.